branch-dave/Brexit-Filter/README.md

 Installation
 -------------------------
-Want to hack on the Trump Filter?
-Sweet!
+Want to hack on the Brexit Filter?

 Here's a howto to get the source of the Chrome Extension running in your environment.